Mike-0000/Pen-Test-Basics/README.md

 -sV - to show services related to each port

--sU - SLOW - only use if no where to go
+-sU - UDP Scan SLOW - only use if no where to go

 ### Get Version of Service